iyonaga/electron-boilerplate/README.md

 # electron-boilerplate
-A minimal boilerplate for a Electron + React application.
+A minimal boilerplate for an Electron + React application.

 ## Installation